houdini101/AHK_Minecraft_Tools/README.md

 ### Features
 - **AFK-Fishing** : Simply find a safe spot to fish, and let the script do the rest.
 What it differs from other AFK Fishing script is it's efficiency.
 It will automatically reel-in the rod **only if it caught something** and quickly cast it again.
 It also gives a report on how many fish/items you acquired and the elapsed time in HH:MM:SS format.

 - **Auto-Sweep Attack** : Running a mob spawning farm that requires you to attack the mobs for exp while AFK?
-This is answer for you.
+This is answer for you. (see Limitations and Known Bugs for additional info.)

 - **Nether Portal Calculator** : No need to go online for Portal Calculators and typing in your coordinates in order to know your Nether Portal coordinates.
 This script does all the work in-game.
 Calculates coordinate in Overworld >> Nether and vice-versa.